erancha/RENTracker/readme.md

 # Preface

-**RENTracker** is a property rent management app that streamlines rent agreements and activity (TBD).
+**RENTracker** is a property rent management app that streamlines rent agreements and activity.

-The app supports two user roles: Landlords who manage properties, rental agreements, and activity (TBD), and Tenants who complete their details in the rental agreement, and manage their activity.
+The app supports two user roles: Landlords who manage properties, rental agreements, and activity, and Tenants who complete their details in the rental agreement.

 Designed with scalability in mind, the application employs a serverless computing, alongside global content distribution via CloudFront.